Annona hayesii

-Annona hayesii is a species of plant from the jungles of Panama.
+Annona hayesii is a species of flowering plant in the family Annonaceae.
+It is a large shrub or small tree native to Colombia and Panama, where grows in lowland rain forest.
 Fruits range in color from green to greenish-white, similar to other members of the Annonaceae family.
 Very little is known about this species.
 It is unknown in cultivation, but may have potential.

+The species was first described by William Edwin Safford in 1925.